Algeciras campaign order of battle

 The Algeciras campaign was a brief naval campaign fought between a combined French and Spanish Navy force and a British Royal Navy force during 4–13 July 1801.
-A French squadron, seeking to join the Spanish fleet and a number of French ships of the line at the Spanish Atlantic base of Cadiz, sailed from Toulon on 13 June under Counter-Admiral Charles-Alexandre Léon Durand Linois.
-Rounding the British naval base of Gibraltar on the southern coast of Spain on 4 July, Linois learned that a British squadron under Rear-Admiral Sir James Saumarez was on station off Cadiz.
+A French squadron, seeking to join the Spanish fleet and a number of French ships of the line at the Spanish Atlantic base of Cádiz, sailed from Toulon on 13 June under Counter-Admiral Charles-Alexandre Léon Durand Linois.
+Rounding the British naval base of Gibraltar on the southern coast of Spain on 4 July, Linois learned that a British squadron under Rear-Admiral Sir James Saumarez was on station off Cádiz.
 Seeking to avoid battle with Saumarez's much larger force, Linois anchored in the Spanish port of Algeciras, close to Gibraltar.
 Saumarez discovered Linois there on 6 July and attacked at 08:30, his ships hampered by light winds and Linois's strong defensive position.

 During the battle, in which the French squadron was heavily supported by fire from Spanish shore batteries and gunboats, the British ship HMS Hannibal grounded and could not be refloated.
 Two of the French ships were also driven ashore, but the fire of the Spanish batteries and the lack of wind all contributed to Saumarez calling off the attack at 13:35, leaving Hannibal stranded and isolated.
 Captain Solomon Ferris was left with no option but to surrender as the remainder of the British force limped back to Gibraltar.

-Linois called on the Spanish forces in Cadiz for reinforcements and on 9 July a relief squadron was sent consisting of six ships of the line and two frigates under Vice-admiral Juan Joaquín Moreno de Mondragón.
+Linois called on the Spanish forces in Cádiz for reinforcements and on 9 July a relief squadron was sent consisting of six ships of the line and two frigates under Vice-admiral Juan Joaquín Moreno de Mondragón.
 Arriving on 9 July, this force anchored in Algeciras until Linois was ready to sail on 12 July, the large combined squadron departing westwards with the wind during the evening.
 Saumarez followed, sending HMS Superb to attack the Spanish rearguard.
 During the opening stages of the second battle Superb set the 112-gun Spanish ship Real Carlos on fire and captured the French Saint Antoine.
 Real Carlos later drifted into the San Hermenegildo, spreading the fire to her compatriot.
 Both ships exploded at 00:15 on 13 July with enormous loss of life.

 The British squadron pressed on with the attack, and at 05:15 on 13 July HMS Venerable and HMS Thames attacked the French Formidable off the Spanish coast.
-In a fierce engagement, Formidable brought down Venerable's masts and drove the ship on shore, the French ship escaping with the rest of the squadron to Cadiz.
-Venerable was later salvaged and returned to Gibraltar, while Saumarez reinstated the British blockade of Cadiz.
+In a fierce engagement, Formidable brought down Venerable's masts and drove the ship on shore, the French ship escaping with the rest of the squadron to Cádiz.
+Venerable was later salvaged and returned to Gibraltar, while Saumarez reinstated the British blockade of Cádiz.